 Detailed descriptions of each destination can be found, as follows:

 …For lakes, ponds & marsh…AMC book, ‘Quiet Water’, NH & VT, 3rd Ed.

 …For the CT River…CT River Watershed Council book, ‘The CT River Boating Guide, Source to Sea’, 3rd Ed.
 Also, CT River Paddlers’ Trail map, VT/NH, 2nd Ed.

-Detailed descriptions of each paddle trip will be found on the 2020 BOC PADDLE SCHEDULE pages.
+Detailed descriptions of each paddle trip will be found on the 2022 BOC PADDLE SCHEDULE page.
 Birders will be interested in the 2001 map of the Connecticut River Birding Trail, Southern Section, available from Southeastern VT Audubon Society.